Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 While these are long and challenging hikes, on some of these routes you could opt for turning around sooner, thus making them shorter hikes.
 You’ll still experience some fantastic views, to be sure!

-Also, the roads to reach the trailheads for many Westcliffe hikes are rough and bumpy, so a high clearance AWD or 4WD vehicle is needed.
+Also, the roads to reach the trailheads for many Westcliffe hikes are rough and bumpy, so a high clearance AWD or 4WD vehicle is often needed.

 Which one of these Colorado hiking trails will you be adding to the top of your bucket list?